Intelligent-Instruments-Lab/iil.is/src/routes/news/pond-brain-rivoli.md

 import CaptionedImage from "../../components/Images/CaptionedImage.svelte"
 </script>

 *Pond Brain* is an art installation by Jenna Sutela featuring interactive sound by Victor Shepardson.
-It is now part of the collection of the contemporary art museum in Catello di Rivoli.
+It is now part of the collection of the contemporary art museum in Castello di Rivoli.
 Victor traveled to Italy to install the piece for the [2025 exhibition](https://www.castellodirivoli.org/mostra/ouverture-2024/), which is open now.

 *Pond Brain* was previously shown in
 [Yet, It Moves!](https://copenhagencontemporary.org/en/yet-it-moves/)